ericwastaken/CalendarHelperAi/README.md

 📸 How it works:

-1️⃣ Launch the app on your phone, tap Choose File, and TAKE PHOTO of the reminder card.
+1️⃣ Launch the app on your phone (or computer), tap Choose File, and TAKE PHOTO of the reminder card.

 2️⃣ Give the AI chatbot some quick instructions.

 3️⃣ It extracts the appointment details, formats them properly, and shows a preview.

-4️⃣ You can refine the results with chat.
+4️⃣ You can refine the results with chat, claryfying dates and times, adding or correcting a location, etc. Chat for as long as you want until the calendar items are exactly how you want them!

-5️⃣ When satisfied, download a single calendar file—on most phones, the file will offer to add the appointments directly to your calendar with one tap!
+5️⃣ When satisfied, download a single calendar file.
+On phones, most phones will offer to add the appointments directly to your calendar with one tap!
+On computers, you will download the file then double click to open and process into your calendar.

 ## Getting Started